whuwuteng/EuroSDR_UAV_Micmac/README.md

 Then you can know that the value of DHDN is smaller, so the name of GCP file is not correct, i.e. [Friedensplatz_GCP_DHDN](/data/Friedensplatz_GCP_DHDN.txt) and [Friedensplatz_GCP_ellipsoidal](/data/Friedensplatz_GCP_ellipsoidal.txt).

+As the DHDN is not a Euclidean coordinate space in a **large** region, so we can not assure that the result is correct use the GCPs.

 ## Micmac pipeline

 ### Prepare for process